chesscoders/ecb-exchanger/README.md

 ## Contributing

-We welcome contributions to improve ECB Exchange Rates.
+We welcome contributions to improve Daily Exchange Rates.
 Please feel free to submit pull requests or report issues via the [GitHub repository](https://github.com/chesscoders/daily-exchange-rates).

 ## License

-ECB Exchange Rates is licensed under the MIT License.
+Daily Exchange Rates is licensed under the MIT License.
 See the LICENSE file for more details.